 Evidence from animal studies so far suggests that this technique might just be the next big thing for back pain treatment.

-In earlier studies, the researchers tested the bioengineered discs, which they named “disc-like angle ply structures” (DAPS), in tails of rats for a period of five weeks.
+In earlier studies, the researchers tested the bioengineered discs, which they named “disc-like angle ply structures” (DAPS), in the tails of rats for a period of five weeks.

 They increased the duration up to 20 weeks in a new study, the results of which were published in the Science Translational Medicine.
 This time, they assess the improved disc model called “endplate-modified DAPS” (eDAPS) in rats.

 Multiple tests showed that the newer model did a better job of restoring disc structure and function.
-It displayed improved ability to maintain its shape and to integrate more easily with neighboring tissue.
+It displayed an improved ability to maintain its shape and to integrate more easily with neighboring tissue.